Adrian-Scholand/LaTeX-Skirpts/README.md

 # LaTeX-Skirpts
 LaTeX-Code for my Skripts and PDFs.
 All files in the zip.
-All Tex-files also in reposetory
+All Tex-files also in the repository